mysql/mysql-connector-nodejs/docs/tutorial/Working_with_Tables.md

 ### Cursors

-Similarly to the document-based API, iterating over result-sets originating from regular relational tables can be done either with `fetchAll()` (as depicted up until now) and with the pull-based `fetchOne()` cursor or the push-based API using callbacks.
+Similarly to the document-based API, iterating over result sets originating from regular relational tables can be done either with `fetchAll()` (as depicted up until now) and with the pull-based `fetchOne()` cursor or the push-based API using callbacks.
 The only difference in the later is the fact that you can provide an additional callback function to handle column metadata.

 **Pull-based approach**